Matthew A. Hammer

 As of Fall 2015, I am an assistant professor in the Department of Computer Science at University of Colorado Boulder.

 I am a co-director of the CU Programming Languages and Verification group (CUPLV).

 Research Interests(Also see my drafts and publications page).

 Research on programming languages provides invaluable lenses that connect human understanding with computational phenomena.

 In particular, I'm interested in designing PL-based abstractions for settings in which humans and computers cooperate to create and process information.

-Interactive computationsare incremental computations that reside in an open world, where future states are explored collaboratively with an external user.
-Common examples include spreadsheets, development environments and media processing (graphics and sound).
+Interactive computationsreside in an open world, where future states are explored collaboratively with an external user.
+Common examples include spreadsheets, development environments, video games and media processing (graphics and sound).